 - white ribbon

-I used air dry clay because I had it on hand.
+NOTE: I used air dry clay because I had it on hand.
 Use whatever type of clay you have.
 Don’t feel like you need to buy anything special to make these.
 If you need to buy clay, you do not need much for this project.
-That hunk pictured above would have made a dozen or more of these feathers.
+That hunk pictured below would have made a dozen or more of these feathers.

 Roughly draw in your feather “stem”.
 Again use what tools you have on hand.
 Trim away on one end to make a stem.